-Longitudinal primary care clinic experiences at a variety of urban and suburban sites allow BCRP residents to foster the physical, intellectual and emotional growth of patients on their own panel, as well as to manage the course of certain diseases and therapies over an extended period of time.
+Longitudinal primary care clinic experiences at a variety of sites allow BCRP residents to foster the physical, intellectual and emotional growth of patients on their own panel, as well as to manage the course of certain diseases and therapies over an extended period of time.
 Residents care for children of all ages and children with diverse and complex medical and social problems.

 Residents in the Categorical track devote on average one afternoon each week throughout the three years to their primary care practice.
-Similarly in the first year, Urban Health and Advocacy track (UHAT) residents can spend on average one afternoon each week in their continuity sites.
-Throughout the second and third years of residency, UHAT residents select an additional half-day experience to augment their scholarly or advocacy interests; these may take the form of a second continuity clinic or an afternoon dedicated to their longitudinal UHAT projects
+Similarly in the first year, Leadership in Equity and Advocacy track (LEAD) residents can spend on average one afternoon each week in their continuity sites.
+Throughout the second and third years of residency, LEAD residents select an additional half-day experience to augment their scholarly or advocacy interests; these may take the form of a second continuity clinic or an afternoon dedicated to their longitudinal LEAD projects.

 Longitudinal Subspecialty Experience